vatly/vatly-docs/instructions/instructions.md

 You will be using Next.js to build the app, with Tailwind CSS for styling and MDX for writing the documentation.

-We take the Protocol template from TailwindUI as a starting point and build on it.
+We take the Vatly template from TailwindUI as a starting point and build on it.

 ## Core functionalities

-- Uses Vatly branding
+### Use Vatly branding
     - The full brand guide is located at `./instructions/Vatly_brandguide6.pdf`
     - Uses Vatly blue logo in light mode, light logo in dark mode.
 SVG.
     - Uses Vatly colors, can also be configured on tailwind.config.js: